What is personal information?

 Contact your bank

 Let your bank know that your identity has been stolen even if the thief has not used your bank accounts or ATM/debit card.
 Consider closing and reopening new accounts with new numbers and obtaining a new ATM/debit card with a new PIN.
 In addition, you may want to ask your bank if you can place a password on your accounts.

 If an identity thief has opened a new account or credit card in your name contact the creditor to close the account and explain what happened as soon as possible.

 Your local police department is required to prepare a report of identity theft even if the theft might have occurred at some other place.
 Be sure to obtain a copy of the report for yourself.
 It can be a vital tool to working through recovering from the identity theft.

 Put a fraud alert on your credit report

 A fraud alert is a notation that requires a business to take extra reasonable steps to verify a person’s identity before issuing a line of credit or offering services.
-The fraud alert will be active for 90 days and can be renewed.
+The fraud alert will be active for one year and can be renewed.
 You only need to contact one of the three agencies below and they will notify the other two on your behalf.